shijithpk/music-discovery/README.md

 There's more details in [update_script.py](update_script.py), it's heavily commented, so you'll know what's going on at each step.

 ### How to use the script

 After everything's set up, just run the script with `python3 update_script.py`.

+The first time you run it, you'll get a message to go to a url.
+After you go there, you'll be redirected to a url that contains an authorization code from Spotify.
+Copy and paste what's in the address bar into the terminal, after which the script starts running.
+This only needs to be done the first time, after this everything can be automated.

-Things should be done in half an hour, after which you'll find in your Spotify libary a playlist titled 'New Music for \< your Spotify user id \>'.
+Things should be done in under half an hour, after which you'll find in your Spotify libary a playlist titled 'New Music for \< your Spotify user id \>'.
 The playlist is set to private, but you can make it public if you want.

 A demo playlist created using the six default choices is [here----->PUT_LINK](PUT_LINK).